oterrab/portfolio-projects/sql/supermarket/README.md

 ## Context on this Dataset

 The growth of supermarkets in most populated cities are increasing and market competitions are also high.
-The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
+The dataset is one of the historical sales of supermarket company which was recorded in 3 different branches for 3 months data.

   - Branch A is in Yangon.
   - Branch B is in Naypyitaw.